forsyde/forsyde-shallow/pages/getting_started.md

 ```
 ### Signals

-Systems are modeled in ForSyDe by concurrent processes that interact via signals.
+Systems are modelled in ForSyDe by concurrent processes that interact via signals.
 Signals are similar to lists and can be created using the function signal that converts a list to a signal.
 ```
 ghci> s1 = signal [1,2,3]
 ghci> s2 = signal [2,3,4]